 - Baseball: Head to a nearby park for some batting practice or improvise a small family game.
 Set a reward for hitting home runs!

-- Pick-Up Soccer: The FIFA World Cup is this summer, after all, so get out a soccer ball and have some family fun.
+- Pick-Up Soccer: Pick up a soccer ball to have some family fun.
 You don’t even need a formal goal, just use your imagination.
 Kicking a ball around in the backyard is a great summer workout.

 - Water balloons: Fill up some water balloons on a hot day and have the ultimate battle in your backyard.
 Just be sure everyone helps clean up the balloon bits after!